DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ### Unqualified teachers

-As an unqualified teacher you could earn between £18,169 and £33,410 depending on where you teach and your level of experience.
+An unqualified teacher's salary can be between £18,169 and £33,410 depending on where you teach and your level of experience.

 | Area                          | Minimum | Maximum |
 | -------                       | -----   | -----   |